Tiger Mask W: Broadcast

-Naoto Date's training facility on Mount Fuji and his dream about a children land are original from the manga, but omitted in the first anime.
+Naoto Date's training facility on Mount Fuji and his dream about a children's land are original from the manga, but omitted in the first anime.

 Promotion

 In conjunction with the premiere of the show, NJPW debuted a live action version of Tiger Mask W, portrayed by Kota Ibushi, on October 10, 2016, at their King of Pro-Wrestling event.
 Since then, Red Death Mask, portrayed by Juice Robinson, and Tiger the Dark, portrayed by A. C. H., have also debuted for NJPW.